bbr3046/python-EC2-docker-example/README.md

 After adding the user to the group, restart the EC2 instance, now docker deamon can listen to the commands running with user ubuntu.

+Now docker demaon will work and test it using docker run Hello-world and now run the docker file.
+> `docker build -t image-tag-name path-to-dockerFile`

+Now login into docker hub using
+> `docker login -u username`
+command and run the command
+> `docker push image-tag`

 Steps To Push The Changes To Remote Machine
 -------------------------------------------